 A selection of flattering neckline styles:

-The right style of the sleeve for a pear shaped body varies with the length of the sleeve.
-If the sleeve is short opt for wide, embellished styles that will add volume to the upper body.
-Good options are flutter, bell, and batwing sleeves.
+The right style of the sleeve for a pear-shaped body varies with the length of the sleeve.
+If the sleeve is short, opt for wide and embellished styles, which will add volume to the upper body.
+Good options are flutter, bell and batwing sleeves.

 For long sleeves, however, the opposite is true: you want to keep the volume around your hips to a minimum.
 In this case, it is best to let the sleeve taper while at the same time adding volume to the shoulder area.
-This can be achieved through shoulder pads, puff, and cap sleeves among others.
+This can be achieved, for instance, through shoulder pads, puff and cap sleeves.

 A selection of flattering sleeve styles